Augmented Reality Explained: How Your Business Can Benefit from It

 Practical Use Cases of AR for Business

-So, here are some useful examples of cross-functional application of AR for business purposes:
+So, here are some useful examples of the cross-functional application of AR for business purposes:

 - Design.
 It’s quite obvious that AR is profitable for all sorts of design apps, especially interior design.
 Now people can virtually decorate the space around them and streamline the entire decorating process through the lens of their phone.